PrefectHQ/prefect-aws/docs/index.md

 For more tips on how to use tasks and flows in a Collection, check out [Using Collections](https://docs.prefect.io/collections/usage/)!

 ### Recipes

-A tutorial on `ECSTaskTask` can be found [here](https://towardsdatascience.com/prefect-aws-ecs-fargate-github-actions-make-serverless-dataflows-as-easy-as-py-f6025335effc).

 For additional recipes and examples, check out [`prefect-recipes`](https://github.com/PrefectHQ/prefect-recipes).